Plant care and cultivation

 Lily of the Valley, also known as Convallaria majalis, is a beautiful and delicate looking flowering plant known for its sweet fragrance and small, bell-shaped flowers.
 The plant has light green foliage and forms slender, upright stems that can grow up to 8 inches (ca. 20 cm) tall.
 At the top of each stem, lily of the valley forms clusters of small, white, or pink bell-shaped flowers that sit on delicate stems.
 One of the most important characteristics of lily of the valley is its sweet, heady fragrance, which is loved by gardeners and flower lovers alike.

 Lily of the valley is also known for its hardiness and thrives in a variety of soil types and light conditions.
 With its sweet fragrance and delicate beauty, lily of the valley is a great way to add a touch of romance and charm to any outdoor space.
+It should be noted that while the plant is highly decorative, its berries are toxic if ingested, so care should be taken if children or pets are present.

 You may also be interested in this other article, where we explain 25+ white flowering plants for the garden.